“So many books, so little time.” Are you a bibliophile? So am I!

 As I mentioned earlier, getting your first design project may seem intimidating.
 But wait, with a bit of hard work and self-promotion, you will get there.

 For starters, build a competent portfolio.
-It must be professional-looking, yet oozing with creative flair.
+It must be professional-looking, yet oozing creative flair.

 Use social media mediums to market your work.
 Upload the best designs you’ve developed for your potential clients to view.
 In short, let your portfolio do all the talking!